 Lifestyle Brand Ditches Excel Order Forms for Sales Order Management Software

+Run by Aga Rehfeld and David Bakker, Bali-based lifestyle and accessories brand Bakker Made with Love is an international success, with a global supply chain that includes countries like France, Poland, and India.
 The company is in high demand especially in Europe, finding waves of new business through little more than trade shows and simple word of mouth.
 Almost two years ago, however, the company realized that there was something holding them back: Excel order forms.

 The Excel Order Forms Nightmare